Independent Connection Provider (ICP) Services by AIS Utilities

 What is the difference between ICPs and IDNOs?

-Getting a new electricity connection in place usually starts with finding the right people to do the job.
+Getting electrical connectivity in place usually starts with finding the right people to do the job.
 That’s where an Independent Connection Provider comes in.
 These providers are responsible for designing and building the actual electricity connection – whether it’s for a housing development, commercial site, or industrial unit.
 They don’t own the network they build (unless they’re also an IDNO), but they’re a popular choice for developers and businesses who want more control over timelines and costs.
 The table below breaks down how an Independent Connection Provider differs from an IDNO.

 Greater Flexibility